our mission:

 United Indigenous Communities

 The Urban Native Collective's vision of "United Indigenous Communities" serves as the anchor for our mission.
-This vision encompasses the recognition and celebration of the diversity of Native American, Indigenous, and First Nations cultures.
-It acknowledges the unique challenges faced by Indigenous peoples who do not live on their ancestral homelands, or in urban environments, while also embracing the wisdom and knowledge within these communities.
+This vision encompasses the recognition and celebration of the diversity of Native American, Indigenous, and First Nations cultures including NHPI Peoples from the United States territories of Guam, Hawai’i, American Samoa, and the Northern Mariana Islands who represent diverse and unique cultures.
+It acknowledges the unique challenges faced by Indigenous Peoples who may live away from their ancestral homelands, or as the Original Peoples living in urban environments, while also embracing the wisdom and knowledge within these communities.
+We do this in several ways:

 Preservation and Representation